 Local therapies — Local pharmacotherapy is primarily used in the treatment of small or superficial infantile hemangiomas and is not indicated for the treatment of complicated lesions.
 Data on the efficacy of topical therapies, including topical beta blockers, corticosteroids, and imiquimod, are limited.

-If a decision is made to use topical beta blockers, we use topical (ophthalmic) timolol gel-forming solution 0.5% two or three times per day for 6 to 12 weeks or until stable improvement is achieved.
-If no response is seen after the first four to six weeks, treatment should be discontinued.
+If a decision is made to use topical beta blockers, we use topical (ophthalmic) timolol gel-forming solution 0.5%.
+One drop is applied two to three times per day for 6 to 12 months or until stable improvement is achieved.

 Topical and intralesional corticosteroids — High-potency topical corticosteroids (eg, clobetasol propionate cream) have been used in the past for small, superficial hemangiomas at risk for ulceration or small periocular lesions .
 They are now infrequently used since the introduction of topical timolol.
 In the author’s experience, topical corticosteroids may be helpful for the treatment of minor but recurrent ulcerations.
 Adverse effects of long-term use of topical corticosteroids include skin atrophy, hypopigmentation, and hypertrichosis.

-Imiquimod — Imiquimod is a topical immune response modifier with antiangiogenic and pro-apoptotic properties .
-There are no randomized trials evaluating the efficacy of imiquimod for the treatment of infantile hemangiomas, and results from observational studies and case reports are conflicting [21-25].
+Imiquimod — Imiquimod is a topical immune response modifier with antiangiogenic and proapoptotic properties .
+There are no randomized trials evaluating the efficacy of imiquimod for the treatment of infantile hemangiomas, and results from observational studies and case reports are conflicting [25-30].
+Until further studies are available, the decision to prescribe imiquimod should be carefully weighed against active nonintervention and other treatment options for individual patients .

 COMPLICATED HEMANGIOMAS — Complicated hemangiomas that require treatment include large hemangiomas at increased risk of scarring or disfigurement (eg, large or segmental hemangiomas, facial hemangiomas), life-threatening hemangiomas (eg, airway hemangiomas), hemangiomas carrying functional risks (eg, periocular hemangiomas), or hemangiomas with severe ulceration.
 (See 'Special situations' below.)